GuiMSR/GuiMSR.github.io/_posts/2019-12-01-heart-disease.md

     Unfortunately, the different scatter plots and histograms don't give too much insight about the data.
 However, some of the plots were quite interesting.

     The distribution of these particular columns can be quite challenging for the model.
 The boxplots of those columns also help to reach that conclusion.
-Therefore, I decided to go with the log of those columns (resting_blood_pressure, serum_cholesterol_mg_per_dl and max_heart_rate_achieved) to have more "normal" distribution.
-The log of the column relatif to the old peak depression wasn't helping the model so I let it be.
+Therefore, I decided to go with the log of those columns to have more "normal" distribution.
+The log of the column relative to the old peak depression wasn't helping the model so I let it be.

 # 4. Training and model selection